batuhan/og-saltana/README.md

 # Saltana

+# Archived project.
+## We are not using this codebase, this was an early attempt at an MVP for Minipage (then Saltana)

 This repository is the monorepo for every internal Saltana project.
 This includes development environment, docs, build tools, forks and more.

 _Services_ are deployed projects (web apps, api, workers) and _Packages_ are shared code to be used in those services (or partner services).
 Currently no packages are published.